Shadow Man (video game): Reception

-The Dreamcast, PC and N64 versions of Shadow Man received favorable reviews, while the PlayStation version received mixed or average reviews, according to video game review aggregator GameRankings.
-Alan Lackey of Computer Games Strategy Plus gave the PC version four-and-a-half stars out of five, calling it "an example of how it can be done successfully.
+The Dreamcast, PC and N64 versions of Shadow Man received favorable reviews, while the PlayStation version received mixed to negative reviews, according to video game review aggregator GameRankings.
+Alan Lackey of Computer Games Strategy Plus gave the PC version four-and-a-half stars out of five, calling it "an example of how [integration and manipulation of the gamer's emotion] can be done successfully.
 Shadow Man is graphically rich and emotionally binding.
 Top it off with an excellent storyline and superb gameplay and you have a game that you must experience to truly appreciate."
 Edge gave the same PC version eight out of ten, saying: "Shadow Man, near-peerlessly expansive in size and demands on player time, is a child of both eras, comprising the best and worst of each."

 Damien Thorpe of AllGame gave the Dreamcast version four stars out of five, saying: "Shadow Man is lengthy and difficult, and can cause you some frustration, but if you're not interested in completing it the first week that you have it, then it can also reward you with hours of enjoyable and challenging gameplay."
 Likewise, Jason White gave the PlayStation version the same score of four stars, saying: "While this game is very challenging, it's not the kind of challenge that will make you put your foot through the TV.
 If you're a fan of the horror or comic book genre, Shadow Man is a must have."
 However, Anthony Baize gave the PC version three-and-a-half stars out of five, calling it "a good game that can get bogged down as any complex game can.
 Its replay value is very high, because there is a plethora of hidden goodies waiting to be found.
 If I keep attacking Shadow Man in small chunks, I might just solve it.
 For now, I am satisfied running, searching, and shooting."
 PlanetDreamcast gave the Dreamcast version 6.5 out of 10, saying that it "offers a good filler game until the next batch of games hits your local store."

 Jes Bickham of N64 Magazine gave the Nintendo 64 version 93%, calling it "a dark and glittering jewel in the N64's gaudy crown.
 Open the door, step into the night, and revel in its bloody charms.
 You won't be disappointed."
 Dan Toose of Hyper gave the same console version 90%, calling it "a refreshing breath of stale air with the sweet smell of decay thrown in."
 However, Doug Trueman of NextGen called the same console version "a well-intentioned misfire".